 Downtown Chicago

-Downtown Chicago is the hub of the city.
-It’s home to the famous Cloud Gate sculpture, also known as “The Bean,” at Millenium Park.
-As the location for the city’s main attractions, this is one of the best places to start when traveling throughout Chicago.
+As the location for the city’s main attractions, this is one of the best places to start when traveling throughout the city.
 Walk along the River Walk for waterfront views of the Chicago River or sightsee on Navy Pier along Lake Michigan’s shoreline.

-Train stations that are accessible to downtown Chicago are:
+Metra train stations that are accessible to downtown Chicago are:

-• LaSalle St. Station (Metra)
+•LaSalle St. Station (Metra)

-• Millennium Station (Metra)
+•Millennium Station (Metra)

-• Ogville Transportation Center, E-10
+•Ogville Transportation Center, E-10

-• Union Station (Amtrak and Metra)
+•Union Station (Amtrak and Metra)

 Edgewater